oystebw/Code2021-ML/README.md

-# MachineLearningHard
+# Start NTNU Code2021 Hackathon - Machine learning case
-Machine learning with a hard dataset during Start NTNU Code2021 Hackathon
+Machine learning with both a hard and an easier dataset